Meet Our Team

 - Director, Research Fellowship in Integrative Medicine, Division of General Medicine and Primary Care

-- Assistant Professor in Medicine, Harvard Medical School
+- Associate Professor in Medicine, Harvard Medical School

 Clinical Interests: mind-body medicine, meditative exercise, stress management, cardiopulmonary disease